captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 5. **Perceptual Impact**: While the techniques aim to be imperceptible to humans, there may (mostly always) be slight visual changes, especially at higher protection strengths.
 Users should balance protection strength with acceptable visual quality.

-6. **Metadata Preservation**: The current implementation may not preserve all original image metadata.
-Future versions could focus on maintaining important metadata while still applying protections.
+6. **Metadata Preservation**: The current implementation preserves EXIF data for JPEG images.
+However, not all metadata may be preserved for other formats.
+Future versions could focus on maintaining more metadata across all supported formats while still applying protections.

 ## Potential Improvements